HTML Web SQL Retrieve

 ResultSet properties

-• results.insertId — meaningful for INSERT, not SELECT.
+• results.insertId — meaningful for INSERT, not relevant to SELECT.

-• results.rowsAffected — meaningful for INSERT/UPDATE/DELETE, not SELECT.
+• results.rowsAffected — meaningful for INSERT/UPDATE/DELETE, not relevant to SELECT.

 ⚡ Quick Reference